CorentinAube/NanoViZer/README.md

 #### 3.1.2.
 For Windows user
 - Please first install WSL by finding any tutorial on the net.
 - Navigate to ubuntu by tiping "pwd" to check your actual localisation in your Terminal application and "cd followin_folder" to go inside a folder that is inside your current folder.
-Navigate to go inside of the NanoViZer folder and the write these following commande line:
+Navigate to go inside of the NanoViZer folder and the write these following commande lines:
 ```bash
 sudo apt update #Then press enter on your laptop and follow instructions
 sudo apt install python3-pip #Then press enter on your laptop and follow instructions